Zi-Li/jeopardy/README.md

 # jeopardy
 Basic display for a Jeopardy game

+Disclaimer: I do not own Jeopardy or have any affiliation with the show.

 How to use:
 1. Create game data (JSON file)
 1. Change the DATAFILE value (near the top of jeopardy.py) to the game data you want